 People with many types of heart or

 blood vessel disease can benefit from cardiac rehab.
-Rehab can help you if
+Your doctor may suggest cardiac rehab if you have:

 Often people are not given the chance to try cardiac

 rehab.
 Or they may start a program but drop out.
 This is especially true of